valence-rs/valence/CONTRIBUTING.md

-Valence has a public Discord server [here](https://discord.gg/8Fqqy9XrYb).
-Check it out if you have additional questions or comments.
+Valence has a public Discord server [here](https://discord.gg/8Fqqy9XrYb) and GitHub discussions [here](https://github.com/valence-rs/valence/discussions).
+Check those out if you have additional questions or comments.

 # What version of Rust should I use?